Hukyl/vstup-bot/README.md

 Even though the task did not require conversion from any currency other than UAH, the bot is easily adjustable to do so.

-## Building
+## Running

-The setup requires a .env file with set `VSTUP_TOKEN` Telegram bot token.
+The executable requires .env file with set `VSTUP_TOKEN` Telegram bot token.

 #### Building from source
 1. Download the go 1.21.1 version, the method is noted in [documentation](https://go.dev/doc/install).